larromba/swift-mockable/README.md

 ### 7. Generate mocked classes

 Run your project to generate a mocked class file found in:
-`Output/template.generated.swift`
+`Generated/mocks.generated.swift`

-Add `template.generated.swift` to your tests target (don't copy).
+Add `mocks.generated.swift` to your tests target (don't copy).
 You only need to do this once.
-The file will update on each build
+The file will update on each test build

 ### 8. Write tests

-You can now write your tests in your test target against your generated mocks
+You can now write your tests using your generated mocks

-Each Mock class has the following items you can use whilst testing:
+Each Mock class has the following tools you can use whilst testing:

 ```
 let mock = MockMyObject()
 mock.invocations // monitors function invocations
 mock.actions // stores function actions
-mock.foo1.name // method foo's name
+MockMyObject.foo1.name // method foo's name
-mock.foo1.params // enum of all parameters in foo()
+MockMyObject.foo1.params // enum of all parameters in foo()
+// note the method enum uses a number to differentiate between polymorphic methods

 class Actions {
-  // get / set closure to run when a function is called
-  func set<T: StringRawRepresentable>(closure: () -> Void, for functionName: T)
-  func closure<T: StringRawRepresentable>(for functionName: T) -> (() -> Void)?

   // get / set return value for a function
   func set<T: StringRawRepresentable>(returnValue value: Any, for functionName: T)
   func returnValue<T: StringRawRepresentable>(for functionName: T) -> Any?